Chirag-ahir/JAVA-All-Basic/README.md

 JSP is an abbreviation for Java Servlet Page.
 The JSP page consist of two types of text.<br>
   1. Static data<br>
   2. JSP elements<br>

+What is JDBC ?<br>
+JDBC is an abbreviation for JAVA Database connector.
+JDBC is an abstraction layer used to establish connectivity between an existing Database and a java application.

+What is Session Management ?<br>
+Session management refers to the process of securely handling multiple requests to a web-based application or service from a single user or entity.